SteeltoeOSS/Samples/Connectors/src/AspDotNet4/MsSql4/README.md

 2016-12-05T11:26:48.16-0700 [APP/0]      OUT Initializing data complete!
 ```

 At this point the app is up and running.
-Upon startup the app inserts a couple rows into the bound SQL Server database.
+Upon startup the app inserts a couple rows into the bound Microsoft SQL Server database.
 To display those rows browse to the app and you should see the row data displayed.